Princess Agina (She/Her)

 Student, Columbia University

 Hello!
-My name is Anjelica and I'm a rising sophomore at Columbia University in New York.
+My name is Anjelica and I'm a sophomore at Columbia University in New York.
 My current research aims to look into how language affects our perception of femicide in the media.
-In my free time, I make podcast videos with people who I find inspiring, I write (and hunt for banger book quotes on Pinterest), I'm currently planning an initiative in my foundation, and I watch TikToks that my best friend sends to me.
+In my free time, I make podcast videos with people who I find inspiring, I write (and hunt for banger book quotes on Pinterest), I'm currently planning an initiative in my foundation, and I love improv comedy.
 A quote that I really love as of now is: "When God had made The Man, he made him out of stuff that sung all the time and glittered all over.
 Some angels got jealous and chopped him into millions of pieces, but still he glittered and hummed.
 So they beat him down to nothing but sparks but each little spark had a shine and a song.
 So they covered each one over with mud.
 And the lonesomeness in the sparks make them hunt for one another."
 Zora Neale Hurston, Their Eyes Were Watching God And yes, I love existential questions.